 Step 6: After you’ve decided on your concepts and headings, start filling in your chart!

 Review your notes and decide what to put into the chart.
-You will need to summarize to keep your matrix chart manageable.
+You need to summarize to keep your matrix chart manageable.

-For more ideas, watch the video [5 Ways to Study with a matrix chart]
+For more ideas, watch the video 5 Ways to Study with a Matrix Chart.